OliveTin Introduction

 • eg: Expose complex commands on touchscreen tablets stuck on walls around your house. wake-on-lan aa:bb:cc:11:22:33

-• eg: Run long running on your servers from your cell phone. dnf update -y
+• eg: Run long running commands on your servers from your cell phone. dnf update -y

 • eg: Define complex commands with lots of preset arguments, and turn a few arguments into dropdown select boxes. docker rm {{ container }} && docker create {{ container }} && docker start {{ container }}